dt-alliances-workshops/redhat-openshift101-dt-content/content/01_prerequisites/index.md

 ## We require every attendee to:
 * This workshop is done entirely through the browser, but you do need a free personal GitHub account.
+* Please use a browser that allows javascript to communicate with Dynatrace.
+Brave browser does not work, but Chrome and Firefox do.
 * Be able to run basic [Unix commands](http://mally.stanford.edu/~sr/computing/basic-unix.html)

 ## Create a Github account